apple/swift-nio/docs/public-async-nio-apis.md

     ///     - data: The data read from the remote peer, wrapped in a `NIOAny`. public func channelRead(context: NIOCore.ChannelHandlerContext, data: NIOCore.NIOAny) }

-/// Configuration for an upgradable HTTP pipeline.
-@available(macOS 13, iOS 16, tvOS 16, watchOS 9, *)
-public struct NIOUpgradableHTTPClientPipelineConfiguration<UpgradeResult> where UpgradeResult : Sendable {

-    /// The strategy to use when dealing with leftover bytes after removing the ``HTTPDecoder`` from the pipeline. public var leftOverBytesStrategy: NIOHTTP1.RemoveAfterUpgradeStrategy

-    /// Whether to validate outbound response headers to confirm that they are
-    /// spec compliant.
-Defaults to `true`.
-    public var enableOutboundHeaderValidation: Bool

-    /// The configuration for the ``HTTPRequestEncoder``.
-    public var encoderConfiguration: NIOHTTP1.HTTPRequestEncoder.Configuration

-    /// The configuration for the ``NIOTypedHTTPClientUpgradeHandler``.
-    public var upgradeConfiguration: NIOHTTP1.NIOTypedHTTPClientUpgradeConfiguration<UpgradeResult>

-    /// Initializes a new ``NIOUpgradableHTTPClientPipelineConfiguration`` with default values.
-    ///
-    /// The current defaults provide the following features:
-    /// 1.
-Outbound header fields validation to protect against response splitting attacks. public init(upgradeConfiguration: NIOHTTP1.NIOTypedHTTPClientUpgradeConfiguration<UpgradeResult>) }

-/// Configuration for an upgradable HTTP pipeline.
-@available(macOS 13, iOS 16, tvOS 16, watchOS 9, *)
-public struct NIOUpgradableHTTPServerPipelineConfiguration<UpgradeResult> where UpgradeResult : Sendable {

-    /// Whether to provide assistance handling HTTP clients that pipeline
-    /// their requests.
-Defaults to `true`.
-If `false`, users will need to handle clients that pipeline themselves. public var enablePipelining: Bool

-    /// Whether to provide assistance handling protocol errors (e.g. failure to parse the HTTP
-    /// request) by sending 400 errors.
-Defaults to `true`. public var enableErrorHandling: Bool

-    /// Whether to validate outbound response headers to confirm that they are
-    /// spec compliant.
-Defaults to `true`.
-    public var enableResponseHeaderValidation: Bool

-    /// The configuration for the ``HTTPResponseEncoder``.
-    public var encoderConfiguration: NIOHTTP1.HTTPResponseEncoder.Configuration

-    /// The configuration for the ``NIOTypedHTTPServerUpgradeHandler``.
-    public var upgradeConfiguration: NIOHTTP1.NIOTypedHTTPServerUpgradeConfiguration<UpgradeResult>

-    /// Initializes a new ``NIOUpgradableHTTPServerPipelineConfiguration`` with default values.
-    ///
-    /// The current defaults provide the following features:
-    /// 1.
-Assistance handling clients that pipeline HTTP requests.
-    /// 2.
-Assistance handling protocol errors.
-    /// 3.
-Outbound header fields validation to protect against response splitting attacks. public init(upgradeConfiguration: NIOHTTP1.NIOTypedHTTPServerUpgradeConfiguration<UpgradeResult>) }

 ```

 ### Websocket